shubhpsd/githubfetch/README.md

 You can create a personal access token in your [GitHub Developer Settings](https://github.com/settings/tokens).

-## How It Works

-GitHubFetch uses the GitHub REST API to fetch basic profile information and the GraphQL API for pinned repositories.
-It then uses terminal escape codes to position text and images side by side, creating a clean, informative display of the user profile.

 ## Requirements

 A terminal that supports ANSI escape codes and images (like iTerm2)